Avatar

 Performance

-On this screen from Unreal Insight, we see how analysis is split across few frames, and there is no spike.
-And that’s how we could avoid hitches with this feature.
+On this screenshot from Unreal Insight, we see how analysis is split across few frames, and there is no spike.
+That’s how we can avoid hitches with incremental garbage collection.

 Performance